yuvrajverma412/testing_repo/README.md

 modules...) in single-cell RNA-seq data.
 AUCell uses the "Area Under the Curve" (AUC) to calculate whether a critical subset of the input gene set is enriched within the expressed genes for each cell.

-we can calculate GSVA, SingScore and AUCell by passing the Micro Array and GeneSet data.
-And it return numpy array.
-To find GSVA Enrichment Score you use **gsva_score** function, for singscore you use **singscore_score** function and for AUCell you use **aucell_score** function.

 In this package, we using rpy2 library which help in to load the R script into python.
 And inside python we can access all the functionality of the R script by using rp2.